promitray95/Visa-Status-EDA-Unveiling-Patterns-Trends/README.md

-# Visa-Status EDA: Unveiling Patterns Trends
-Performing exploratory data analysis on visa status data using Python to identify and understand factors influencing visa approvals and rejection rates
+This project focuses on performing exploratory data analysis (EDA) using Python on visa status data to uncover patterns, trends, and key insights.
+This analysis aims to understand the factors influencing visa acceptance and rejection rates.
+The project includes data cleaning and manipulation, visualizations, and statistical (univariate and bivariate) analysis to provide a comprehensive overview of visa application outcomes and identify significant trends, correlations, and anomalies that can provide deeper insights into the visa decision-making process.